billytaj/parkinson_int_meta_pipe/README.md

 ## Databases
 ---
 We intentionally did not include any database files in this distribution so as to allow the user more flexibility in how they want to use the pipeline.
+Databases also become obselete quickly, and the image size would be enormous.
 Below is a description of each of the fields we used.
 * database_path
-This field isn't apart of the parameters that the pipeline accepts.
+This field isn't a part of the parameters that the pipeline accepts.
 It's a shortcut argument that makes filling the path to each database easier.

 * Univec_Core
 The Univec_Core Database is used in the Vector Contaminents removal stage.
 A copy can be found at: https://www.ncbi.nlm.nih.gov/tools/vecscreen/univec/